 Some might remember the agency located in the old Doneff’s Bakery, the old Children’s Home Gymnasium and Zerger Hall Senior Center in 1978.
-In the summer of 2012, under the direction of Executive Director Dave Bibler, a new home for the agency was born in the former Miller’s restaurant building located at 1058 E. Main St. in Newark.
-With the opening of the new building, the agency also added adult day care to its services.
+In the summer of 2012, a new home for the agency was born in the former Miller’s restaurant building located at 1058 E. Main St. in Newark.
+With the opening of the new building, the agency also added adult daycare to its services.

-Today, The Licking County Aging Program is the largest senior center in the county.
+Today, Licking County Aging Partners is the largest senior center in the county.
 Located on the east end of Newark the agency helps meet seniors’ essential need for meals, health and home care and social connections right in their own neighborhood.

-At The Licking County Aging Program, we strive at responding to each individual as a whole person with unique needs.
+At Licking County Aging Partners, we strive at responding to each individual as a whole person with unique needs.
 Whether it’s in-home support, medical transports or simply a place to belong, LCAP helps each senior find a way to stay healthier and live with dignity while growing older.

-The Licking County Aging Program is the first senior center in the State of Ohio to receive certification from the Ohio Association of Senior Centers.
+The Licking County Aging Partners is the first senior center in the State of Ohio to receive certification from the Ohio Association of Senior Centers.